 Children’s Discovery Center

 Although the preschool did not become certified until 2018, the Outdoor Classroom was built and established in 2012.
-The Outdoor Classroom includes a Music and Movement Area, Nature Art Area, Lower Messy Materials Area, Upper Messy Materials Area, Sand Area, (2) Dirt Digging Areas, Water Area, Tee Pee Area, Gathering Area, Bike Area, Climbing Area, Building Area, and Action Area.
-During the winter months, some of these areas are forced to shut down due to excessive snow.
-This year, a grant was received from the Sublette County Recreation Board to purchase ski attachments to the strider bikes which allows the bike areas to remain open during the winter months.
+The Outdoor Classroom includes a Music and Movement Area, Nature Art Area, Lower Messy Materials Area, Upper Messy Materials Area, Sand Area, Mud Area, Water Area, Gathering Area, Bike Area, Climbing Area, Building Area, Action Area and our soon to be Yurt Area.
+During the winter months, some of these areas are forced to shut down due to the excessive snow.

 Throughout the year, the CDC hosts different events to encourage our parents and community members to volunteer at our site with clean-up and maintenance efforts and planting/gardening in both of our greenhouses and other gardening spaces.
-At the next clean-up/family day in May 2021, the CDC will upgrade its Music and Movement Area by adding cymbals, a ‘thunder mirror’, and a xylophone.
+At the next clean-up/family day in April or May 2022, the CDC will upgrade its Music and Movement Area by adding a music wall.
 Additionally, the CDC will upgrade from a Teepee to a Yurt allowing for more space to be used year-round.

-In 2020, 3 of the 5 fundraisers were canceled due to COVID, but with the many donations and full enrollment, the CDC remained financially stable.
-In fact, the two fundraisers (Day/Night Golf Tournament and Wreath sales) that were held in 2020 were the most successful they’ve ever been!
+In 2021, all of our fundraisers we able to happen again with COVID regulations, but with the many donations and full enrollment, the CDC remains financially stable.
+In fact, two of our fundraisers (Day/Night Golf Tournament and Wreath sales) that were held in 2021 were the most successful they’ve ever been!
 The community stepped up and donations poured in.
 The CDC is grateful for the annual financial sponsors that assist us with our program’s needs: Wyoming Community Foundation, Wyoming Arts Council, Sublette BOCES, Rocky Mountain Power Foundation, Pinedale Lion’s Club and the Sublette County Recreational Board.